Application Checklists

 Letter of Commitment

-A document issued to someone who is experiencing homelessness, and who has been deemed eligible to participate in NDRH Housing Stabilization, that authorizes funding for 3 months of rent payments, security deposit, and application fees upon presentation of a valid rental agreement.
+A document issued to someone who is experiencing homelessness, and who has been deemed eligible to participate in NDRH Housing Stabilization, that authorizes funding for up to 6 months of rent payments, security deposit, and application fees upon presentation of a valid rental agreement.
 Letters of Commitment are intended to help someone secure stable housing.

 Move in Inspection